 FOR IMMEDIATE RELEASE

-Sacramento — The California Wellness Foundation (TCWF) presented its 2006 Public Policy Leadership Award to three California state public officials who have influenced millions of lives by advancing public policies that promote the health of Californians.
-The honorees are: Sen. Martha Escutia, Attorney General Bill Lockyer and Sen. Jackie Speier.
-The three departing public officials were recognized at a ceremony in Sacramento on August 9, 2006.
+Sacramento —The California Wellness Foundation (TCWF) presents its 2008 Public Policy Leadership Award to two members of the California State Senate who have influenced millions of lives by advancing public policies that promote the health of Californians.
+The honorees are Sen. Sheila Kuehl and Sen. Jack Scott.
+The two departing legislators will be recognized at a ceremony in Sacramento on August 12, 2008.

-The purpose of the Public Policy Leadership Award is to publicly recognize and acknowledge departing legislators and state officeholders who have championed public policies that promote the health of underserved Californians.
-The award is limited to those legislators or state officeholders who have termed out of both houses of the Legislature or their current state office.
+The purpose of the Public Policy Leadership Award is to recognize departing legislators who have made substantial contributions to the advancement of public policies that promote the health of underserved Californians.

 The California Wellness Foundation is an independent, private foundation created in 1992, with a mission to improve the health of the people of California by making grants for health promotion, wellness education and disease prevention.
 The Foundation prioritizes eight issues for funding: diversity in the health professions, environmental health, healthy aging, mental health, teenage pregnancy prevention, violence prevention, women’s health, and work and health.
 It also responds to timely issues or special projects outside the funding priorities.
-Since its first year of operation, TCWF has awarded 4,376 grants totaling more than $523 million.
-It is one of the state’s largest private foundations, providing an average of $40 million in grants each year in pursuit of its mission.
+TCWF is one of the state’s largest foundations.
+Since its first year of operation, the Foundation has awarded 5,169 grants totaling more than $641 million.
+Last year, TCWF awarded $64 million in grants in pursuit of its mission.